sictweb/bti425-2020/notes/security-add-to-server.md

 Third, notice a new "U" (for user accounts) data/schema model class.
 It defines the shape of a user account (i.e. username, password, possibly other claims such as family name, given name, birthdate, etc.).

 Finally, notice a new code box, `manager-auth.js`.
 It will include methods/functions that handle the authentication tasks, such as "registerUser" and "checkUser".

-For this course's introductory treatment of security topics, your teacher team has decided to isolate the identity management storage part in a separate database.
-This also happens to be a good practice, because of the sensitive nature of a database with user account data.
+> For this course's introductory treatment of security topics, your teacher team has decided to store user account data in the database we have been using.
+> In a future course, you may learn to isolate the identity management storage part in a separate database.
+This approach is a good practice, because of the sensitive nature of a database with user account data.

 The work described below has four major tasks:
 1. Prepare your Heroku and MongoDB Atlas deployments